What's Up, Tiger Lily? is a 1966 comedy film written and directed by Woody Allen in his directorial debut.

 - Punny Name: Teri Yaki and Suki Yaki.

-- Soundtrack Dissonance: The Lovin' Spoonful's upbeat folk soundtrack provides a complement to the Gag Dub dialogue in keeping things light, in spite of all the serious cloak-and-dagger action onscreen.
+- Soundtrack Dissonance: The Lovin' Spoonful's upbeat folk-rock soundtrack provides a complement to the Gag Dub dialogue in keeping things light, in spite of all the serious cloak-and-dagger action onscreen.